 For more than two centuries, Canal Street has been a vital thoroughfare for New Orleanians.
 Mule-driven carriages served as the first form of public transit down Canal Street in the 1860s, with electric streetcars dominating the line by the l890s.
 By 1910, streetcars were running the length of Canal Street and beyond, into the growing suburbs.
 But as the years went on, buses slowly replaced streetcars on most lines and, in May of 1964, streetcars were completely removed from Canal Street.

-After an absence of some forty years the streetcars were returned to Canal Street and the line now runs nearly six miles, from the River to City Park Avenue and the Cemeteries, with a spur at Carrollton Avenue where you can proceed up North Carrollton to Beauregard Circle, the Bayou St. John and the park entrance.
+After an absence of some forty years the streetcars were returned to Canal Street, and the line now runs nearly six miles, from the River to City Park Avenue and the Cemeteries, with a spur at Carrollton Avenue where you can proceed up North Carrollton to Beauregard Circle, Bayou St. John and the park entrance.

 The Canal Streetcar line includes a fleet which were constructed by a special team of RTA blacksmiths, carpenters, electricians and mechanics.
 The streetcars' design resembles the original Perley Thomas models, which are still in use on the St. Charles line.